AnonJr/AnonJr.com/_posts/2019-05-31-WoT-Missions-and-Musings.md

 repost: "" #"dev.to"
 ---

 Today we worked on some missions, talked a little about Care Package Echo and a few other bits, and then were joined by Hordesoflocusts and Fartrock.
-Kept playing just a little longer than we probably should have, and probably should have cut the last bit of the stream&hellip; but it was all fun. :)
+Kept playing just a little longer than we probably should have, and probably should have cut the last bit of the stream&hellip; but it was all fun. :smiley:

 <!--more-->